lakesareadesign/multi.pass/content/plugins/client-dash/readme.txt

 5. Customizing your custom Admin Page.

 == Changelog ==

+= 2.1.2 =
+* Fix: Fixes issues with loading resources on Windows Servers
+* Fix: Translation file was including references to development-only files.
+These references have been removed.

 = 2.1.1 =
 * Fix: bbPress Menu Items now show properly in the Menu Customizer